mpek29/mon-site-jekyll/_projects/CP2102USB2UART.md

 | 3V3        | 3.3V Power Output |
 | 5V         | 5V Power Output |
 | DTR        | Data Terminal Ready |

-## 🌟 License
-This project is open-source.
-Feel free to use, modify, and contribute! 🚀